-Although P4 might appear to be a general-purpose programming language, it is not, neither is it a successor of OpenFlow.
+Although P4 might appear to be a general-purpose programming language, it is not; neither is it a successor of OpenFlow.
 In general, it doesn’t provide the abstraction to create packets due to its boundaries to computation and memory consumption, and it only specifically enables the user to modify the packets on a very low level (from Layer 2 to Layer 4).
-It can represent any packet forwarding behavior, not only for Barefoot Tofino™, which is although the first hardware switching ASIC that natively supports P4.
+It can represent any packet forwarding behavior, not only for Barefoot Tofino, which is also the first hardware switching ASIC that natively supports P4.

-In the presentation, Aaron explains the program and architectures, the main components of a P4 program and how it functions within the network environment.
+In the presentation, Aaron explains the program and architectures, the main components of a P4 program, and how it functions within the network environment.
 He illustrates the essential elements of P4 and various use cases of P4Runtime, the control plane interface to P4 for fixed-functions devices.
-He conlcuded with talking about how to get access to P4 and provides valuable web links to online tutorials.
+He conlcuded with how to get access to P4 and provides valuable web links to online tutorials.

-Packet Pushers is an independent community of IT practitioners and vendors to provide a focused, profound and practical content covering networking, data center design, virtualization, and general technology trends.
+Packet Pushers is an independent community of IT practitioners and vendors who provide focused, profound and practical content covering networking, data center design, virtualization, and general technology trends.
 The community is primarily built around a successful podcast (up to 250K downloads per month), but they also operate a blog and a forum to share practical and technical information and evaluation.
-A major part of the work relies on sponsorships enabling the members to perform essential research and ensure a valuable and high-grade content.
+A major part of the work relies on sponsorship, enabling the members to perform essential research and ensure valuable and high-grade content.

 Disclaimer: STORDIS was not involved in the production of the webinar with Aaron Glenn.
-The webinar has been published initially by Packet Pushers at http://bit.ly/2X91yKo on March, 25th 2019.
+The webinar was published initially by Packet Pushers at http://bit.ly/2X91yKo on March 25th 2019.